michaeldymock25/michaeldymock25.github.io/talks.md

 [Designing Bayesian clinical trials to enhance vaccine policy recommendations](https://www.youtube.com/watch?v=fxW0lVvQnIQ) with [slide deck](/assets/Cambridge_2024_slides.pdf)

+Following this talk, I gave a slightly updated talk to the Collaborative Network for Value of Information ([ConVOI](https://www.convoi-group.org/homepage-portfolio-grid/about/)).
+This talk was not recorded but here is the [slide deck](/assets/ConVOI_2024_slides.pdf).

 # CAHS Research Education Program

 I provide three annual seminars for the [CAHS Research Education program](https://www.cahs.health.wa.gov.au/Research/For-researchers/Research-Education-Program/Seminars).
 Below are links to the latest editions of: